mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

         . fuseFilters
 ```

 Consecutive filters get fused into one.
 Filters get pushed past column operations toward the data source.
 Derived columns that are never referenced downstream get dropped before execution.
-These rewrites are safe because the operations obey algebraic laws that follow from the three patterns: restructuring and filtering commute when the filter doesn't touch restructured columns; conjunction of predicates is the same as filtering twice; a Δ step that drops a column can't affect a filter that doesn't reference it.
+These rewrites are safe because the operations obey algebraic laws that follow from the categorical structure: restructuring and filtering commute when the filter doesn't touch restructured columns; conjunction of predicates is the same as filtering twice; a Δ step that drops a column can't affect a filter that doesn't reference it.

 ## Where this is going

 The bigger picture I'm working toward is a canonical definition of the dataframe.
 Petersohn et al. made the best attempt I've seen with their data model and algebra.
-Category theory adds algebraic structure on top.
-It says the schema-changing operations decompose into three migration functors composed via adjunctions.
-Together, these give you a foundation: a data model that says what a dataframe *is*, an algebra that says what you can *do* with it, and a categorical framework that says why those operations *compose*.
+Category theory adds algebraic structure on top: three migration functors composed via adjunctions for schema-changing operations, and topos-theoretic machinery for set-theoretic reasoning within a schema.
+Together, these cover the relational core of the dataframe algebra.

 That's what I wanted when I started the library.
-A small set of operations that compose into larger abstractions, with the compiler verifying every step.
-I think there's a lot more to explore here: the dataframe-specific operators (TRANSPOSE, TOLABELS, FROMLABELS) deserve their own algebraic treatment, and the interaction between schema-changing and schema-preserving operations could be made more precise.
-But the core (restructure, merge, pair) feels solid.
+A small set of operations grounded in theory, with the compiler verifying every step.
+This post covers the relational operators, the ones dataframes share with SQL.
+The dataframe-specific operators (TRANSPOSE, TOLABELS, FROMLABELS) and the symmetry between rows and columns that makes dataframes different from relational tables deserve their own algebraic treatment.
+But for the relational core, the two-layer categorical picture of migration functors and topos structure feels solid.

 If any of this sounds interesting: Fong and Spivak's [*Seven Sketches in Compositionality*](https://arxiv.org/abs/1803.05316) is written for non-mathematicians and builds from first principles.
 Chapter 3 covers databases and the Δ/Σ/Π migration functors.
 Petersohn et al.'s [*Towards Scalable Dataframe Systems*](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-198.html) covers the algebra, the data model, and what people actually do in those 1 million notebooks.
 Both are worth your time.